 | Short-term rental deposit / VAU/1560/2025 | RD 1312/2024 | Anonymised stays (no personal data) | Property Registry | February each year |

 The short-term rental deposit does not include personal guest data.
-It reports aggregate activity: dates, purpose, and number of occupants.
+It reports aggregate activity: dates, purpose, number of occupants.
 It does not replace Modelo 179 or the SES.HOSPEDAJES guest submissions.

 What guest registration data you already have